gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 13. On your client machine run command: `./reinvent_dpdk_udp_integration_test client perf`
 14. The client will exit to the shell when done; to terminate the server press CTRL-C at any time.

-# Brief Discussion of benchmark output
+# Brief Discussion of Benchmark Output

 For every 100,000 packets received the server will print the current receive rate two ways: pps (packets per second) and the inverse (nanoseconds per packet).
 The client will send serveral bursts of packets UDP.
 Each packet is 74 bytes